 The two best ways to get yourself out there are by boat or kayak (about a four-mile voyage).
 Group tours are available, as are boat charters.
 Kayak rentals are available at nearby He’eia State Park.
 Some of the amazing sea life you could meet include turtles, manta rays, hammerhead sharks, and myriad fish.

 I don’t think we can profess our love much more than we have already.
 Hawaii is paradise, our favorite place on earth.
 While we have yet to visit Kauai (in three years), we’ve been to Maui and the Big Island, and we prefer Oahu in spite of the traffic and crowds.
-Just get out of the Honolulu/Waikiki area and you’ll see how amazing this island really can be.
+Just get out of the Honolulu/Waikiki area and you’ll see how amazing is this island.

 Thank you for reading!
 If you would like to learn more about how to maximize your vacations, please accept our free E-book: The Skills to Cultivate a Lifetime of Travel.
 We promise you’ll enjoy it or your money back.
 In the meantime, God bless and travel happy, y’all!